 - Sesame seeds can be used as a topping in a lot of dishes.
 I love it on my salads and sometimes on salmon.

-- It can be used in marinades for fish, poultry and meat along with olive oil or coconut oil.
+- Sesame seed oil can be used in marinades for fish, poultry, and meat along with olive oil or coconut oil.

-- It can be used as an ingredient in preparing salad dressings.
+- Sesame seed oil can be used as an ingredient in preparing salad dressings.
 This is mostly used in Asian cooking.